Chapter 1 – Roadway Encounters

 “No, can’t say as I have.
 Why?”

 “I haven’t either.
 That’s the guy’s last name.
 His ID says he’s from New York.
-According to Clint, it will be a couple more hours before I get home.
+Clint says it will be a couple more hours before I get home.
 If it turns out to be longer, I’ll call you.
 Thanks, Dad, you’re my rock.”

 Carrie hung up and looked at her arms and down at her pant legs.
 I’m such a mess.
 She walked to the Ladies’ Room.

 “Ugh,” she groaned as she gazed into the mirror.
 She’d done a cursory job of cleaning her hands and arms in the ambulance, but a film of gray, cakey mud residue still reached past her elbows.
 Dabs of mud adhered to her shoulder-length, strawberry-blond hair, and a large swipe of mud was smeared across the left side of her face from jaw to ear.
-Funny, she didn’t remember wiping her face like that.
+She couldn’t remember wiping her face like that.

 She dealt with her arms and face and then, hoping no one walked in, raised the tee shirt that her search and rescue friend had given her, more mud and blood.
 She didn’t remember her bra becoming so blood-stained, but it could probably be saved with a good soak in cold water and a trip through the laundry.
 She wondered what the paramedics had done with her shirt.
 She’d ask Clint about it.
 She settled the tee shirt back in place.

-There was little she could do about her pants legs, and her nylon half-hose were hopeless, so she took them off, deposited them in the garbage can, hoping Clint hurried with whatever he could find to cover her feet.
+There was little she could do about her pants legs, and her nylon half-hose were hopeless, so she took them off and deposited them in the garbage can, hoping Clint hurried with whatever he could find to cover her feet.

-As she looked back in the mirror for a last check, a momentary sense of panic seized her.
+As she gave herself a last check, a momentary sense of panic seized her.
 Her purse was on the front seat of her unlocked truck back at the accident scene.
 Not normally a big deal in rural Colorado, where unlocked vehicles were the norm, but still…

 Coming out of the restroom, hunger nibbled at her.
 She’d last eaten just before noon.
 She looked around seeking a vending machine, then remembered her missing purse.
 Okay, a water fountain instead of a diet Coke, and she would just have to command her stomach not to growl—unless—that is—she bumped into someone she knew who might lend her a couple of bucks.

-She’d just settled into a waiting room chair and opened a magazine when Clint appeared with a pair of slippers in his hand.
-“If you want to talk to him, you better do it now,” he said as he handed her the footwear.
+She’d just settled into a waiting room chair and opened a magazine when Clint appeared with a pair of hospital slippers in his hand.
+“If you want to talk to him, you better do it now,” he said, handing her the footwear.
 “He’s going into surgery as fast as they can get him ready.
 You won’t have much time.”